Windows XP feels like home

 I know what you'll say: oh, Windows XP is sooo outdated and it's sooo very dangerous to go online with it.
 But when people say that, they're thinking of viruses and ransomware and not things that actually matter such as corporate and governmental spying.
 It's non-trivial to avoid invasions of privacy even on modern systems (hell, you can be tracked online with only CSS), but at least viruses won't just magically infect your computer as soon as you go online.
 For example, the very infamous (and cool) Wannacry ransomware only attacked people with public facing SMB ports, and most people don't have public facing ports of any kind.
 So the truth is that with proper ad and script blocking and common sense you'll be fine, as usual.
 Your data will be fine.
 So stop being a coward, you have never cared about security in the first place anyway (but it's never too late to start).

 My browser of choice is New Moon 28, as much as I'd like Internet Explorer 6 to work.
 It's a browser specifically built for XP based on version 28 of Pale Moon.
 Pale Moon 28 is not the newest, so New Moon admittedly won't perfectly load all sites, but for casual browsing it's alright.
 I've only had issues with Github and Gitlab.
-Although they will load, for browsing Youtube, Twitter, and Reddit, you'd be better off using instances of Invidious, Nitter, and Teddit respectively, which work beautifully and using fewer resources, though you can't post, obviously.
+Although they will load, for browsing Youtube, Twitter, and Reddit, you'd be better off using instances of Invidious, Nitter, and Teddit respectively, which work beautifully and using fewer resources, but you can't post, obviously.
 I can attest that Gmail, Bandcamp, and Twitch work.
 Uploading to Youtube works (using Youtube Studio), but the site is so heavy that it grinds the computer down to a halt.
 I used New Moon 27 for a while and it's much faster than 28, but many sites will refuse to load in it.

 Mypal is based on Firefox 68 so it will be better than New Moon 28 for a lot of stuff and it's a very popular choice.
+Another popular choice is Supermium, an up-to-date build of Chromium for XP.

 At first I didn't bother using a dedicated e-mail client like I do on Linux because web mail is good enough and most people use web mail anyway.
 However, a dedicated client became necessary and I got Thunderbird 52.
 To get Thunderbird to encrypt my emails, I got the last release of gpg4win that will run flawlessly on XP which is 2.3.4 (the current ones might work but all the extra tools are broken) and version 2.0.8 of the Enigmail extension.
 I'm not sure it's the most secure setup (it's not), but I'm willing to risk it.
-As a fun fact, I read that Outlook Express will connect to Gmail just fine.[citation needed]

 Torrenting is easy because I can use the best client, qBittorrent.
 4.1.9.1 is its last release supporting XP. uTorrent 2.2.1, the last good release of uTorrent, will also work if you're feeling nostalgic.